TerribleDev/blog.terribledev.io.hexo/source/_posts/Creating-a-slack-slash-command-with-0-code-using-Azure-Logic-Apps.md

 So anyway, slash commands will call an http endpoint with either a POST or get.
 For mine I chose post.
 They expect a response within `300ms`, so not a lot of time!
 However in the post data slack provides a URL you can post back to with your response.
 That URL can be used for `3 seconds` tons of time for an api.

 So I found [this api](http://aws.random.cat/meow) which returns you a url of a random cat photo.
-Obviously my first reaction was to just call it and paste the response in slack.
+Obviously, my first reaction was to just call it and paste the response in slack.
 Unfortunately slack expects messages to come back in a [specific json format](https://api.slack.com/docs/messages).

 My first reaction was to make a azure function, when called from http will call the [random.cat](http://aws.random.cat/meow) api, and then shape the data correctly for slack.
 Even though that is not much code, its certainly more work than I was willing to put in on a `lunch break` project.